A Large Urban University

 Since its founding by Dr. Russell H. Conwell in 1884, Temple University has grown tremendously.
 Chartered as Temple College in 1888 and incorporated as Temple University in 1907, Temple became a state-related institution in Pennsylvania's Commonwealth System of Higher Education in 1965.

 Temple University is one of the most diverse and comprehensive public research institutions in the United States.
-Total student enrollment is approximately 37,000, of which more than 9,000 are graduate and professional students.
-Programs are offered at four regional campuses, including Main Campus, the Health Sciences Center Campus, and Center City Campus in Philadelphia, as well as the major suburban campus in Ambler, PA.
-Temple also operates education centers in Fort Washington, PA, and Harrisburg, PA, and international campuses in Tokyo, Japan, and Rome, Italy.
+Total student enrollment is over 40,000, of which more than 10,000 are graduate and professional students.
+Programs are offered at five regional campuses, including Main Campus, the Health Sciences Center Campus, Center City Campus, and Podiatric Medicine Campus in Philadelphia, as well as the major suburban campus in Ambler, PA.
+Temple also operates an education center in Harrisburg, PA, and international campuses in Tokyo, Japan, and Rome, Italy.

 Graduate Programs for Everyone

-Through various schools and colleges, Temple University offers nearly 300 master's and doctoral degree programs and approximately 90 graduate, post-master's, and specialty certificates.
-A wide array of post-baccalaureate opportunities are offered, ranging from the MArch degree program, which results in the first professional degree in Architecture; to an MFA degree in such fine arts as painting, film and media arts, or creative writing; to the practice-oriented DNP in Nursing; to a variety of research-oriented degree programs in the sciences, social sciences, education, and other disciplines.
-Five PSM -- professional science master's -- degree programs are currently offered.
-These prepare students to be leaders in the workforce in specific fields, namely, bioinformatics, bioinnovation, biotechnology, forensic chemistry, and geographic information systems.
-Rounding out the multitude of degree offerings at Temple University are those in business, engineering, media and communication, music, pharmacy, public health, and even more.
+Through various schools and colleges, Temple University offers nearly 200 master's and doctoral degree programs, several with various areas of concentration, and more than 100 graduate, post-master's, and specialty certificates.
+A wide array of post-baccalaureate opportunities is offered, ranging from the MArch degree program, which results in the first professional degree in Architecture; to an MFA degree in such fine arts as painting, film and media arts, or creative writing; to the practice-oriented DNP in Nursing; to a variety of research-oriented degree programs in the sciences, social sciences, education, and other disciplines.
+Ten PSM -- professional science master's -- degree programs are currently offered.
+These prepare students to be leaders in the workforce in such fields as applied sociology, bioinformatics, bioinnovation, biotechnology, computer and systems security, cyber defense and information assurance, forensic chemistry, geographic information systems, high-performance computing for scientific applications, and scientific writing.
+The multitude of degree offerings at Temple University include those in business, engineering, media and communication, music, pharmacy, public health, and many more.

 Strong Research Focus

-Temple University is designated as one of only 99 public and private "RU/H: Research Universities (high research activity)" in the nation by the Carnegie Foundation for the Advancement of Teaching in its 2010 classification.
+Temple University is designated as one of only 115 institutions in the nation as an "R1: Doctoral Universities -- Highest Research Activity" by The Carnegie Classification of Institutions of Higher Education in its 2015 classification.
 Research is central to both master's and doctoral degree programs at Temple University.
 Through research and other creative activities, faculty members and students are able to contribute to the development of new knowledge.